7 Signs of a Good Therapist: How To Know If a Therapist is Right Fit for You?

 6. They Have Boundaries And Respect Yours Too

 Boundaries can be logistical ones - this means that you have a general sense of when you’re going to start and end a session, how a cancellation for a session will be handled and what kind of communication is going to happen in between sessions as well.
-This helps to create predictability, stability and a sense of safety as well.
-When these boundaries are maintained, you also experience the therapy space as one you can rely on.

-There are also emotional boundaries or content-related boundaries - this of course, means your therapist does not share what you bring up in therapy in outside spaces.
+There are also emotional boundaries or content-related boundaries - this, of course, means your therapist does not share what you bring up in therapy in outside spaces.
 They also do not share too much about their personal lives.
 If they do share things about themselves, it still is for your benefit or to help you with your concerns and not because they’re using the space to vent or air their own concerns and feelings.

 For example, if a client enters a session frustrated with themselves for ‘overreacting’ about losing a friend, a therapist may briefly speak about their own grief over losing a close friendship and how isolating the experience was for them.
 The therapist’s disclosure is then quite relevant and may be helpful for the client as they may no longer feel alone or ashamed of their experience.

 We hope this goes without saying, but your therapist should have physical boundaries too!
 Touch (if any) should ideally be brief, professional and most importantly welcomed by you.
-This may be a pat on a shoulder after a tough session or a brief hug initiated by a client on the last day of your sessions together.
+This may be a pat on the shoulder after a tough session or a brief hug initiated by a client on the last day of your sessions together.

 7. They Understand Your Identity Locations

-This means that your therapist understands how and why your identity locations may influence your mental health and acknowledges and supports your feelings about this.
-This can be called different things - a social justice lens or an intersectional approach.
 This means that your therapist is not only aware of how your identity is impacting your mental health, but may also help you see how the problem lies not within you, but in an unfair context.
 This is a delicate balance of acknowledging systemic issues but also bringing your attention to sites of agency where you can make changes in your life.

-An example of this is a therapist understanding how a student from an oppressed caste may experience more pressure to perform or prove themselves in college, because their scholarship depends on their performance.
-This concern is definitely socio-political and it may be harmful to simply support a student with conventional breathing or anxiety management techniques without locating their distress in an unfair system.
+This concern is socio-political and it may be harmful to simply support a student with conventional breathing or anxiety management techniques without locating their distress in an unfair system.
 A balance of both may be necessary.

-We started this article talking about ‘green flags’.
-We’re going to pause to say that while these are characteristics of a good therapist, things are not always black and white (or green and red).
 These are generally indicators of a ‘good therapist’ but maybe your therapist doesn’t meet all of them and it still works for you.
 Maybe your therapist does chat a fair bit about their own life but you find that makes the space feel more equal and you enjoy hearing about them.
 That’s okay too!

 Your therapist needn’t be perfect - we’re human too.
 Your therapist doesn’t have to have all the green flags.
 It’s more important that you still feel comfortable and safe with your therapist and happy with your progress in therapy.
 As in therapy, it’s for you to decide what works for you.